-Daniel Heath Justice, President-Elect (he/him)
+Daniel Heath Justice, President (he/him)

 ‘siyo ginali.
 I’m an enrolled at-large citizen of the Cherokee Nation, a federally recognized Indigenous nation of over 468,000 citizens with reservation lands extending over nearly 7000 square miles in northeast Oklahoma.
 Through my late father, Jimmie J Justice, I’m a direct lineal descendant of Spears and Foreman Cherokee citizens and survivors of the Trail of Tears as well as Riley Cherokee Old Settlers who emigrated to Indian Territory before Removal, extended Traitor/Treaty Party relations, and intermarried white Shields, Crockett, and Bandy kin, among others.
 My late mother, Deanna Kathline (Fay) Justice, was of English, Jewish, and mixed European heritage.
 I was raised in the Rocky Mountain gold mining town of Victor, Colorado.
 Professionally, I work on unceded xʷməθkʷəy̓əm territory as Full Professor and Distinguished University Scholar in the Institute for Critical Indigenous Studies and Department of English Languages and Literatures at UBC.